finbourne/lusid-sdk-python-preview/sdk/docs/CorporateActionSourcesApi.md

 [EARLY ACCESS] UpsertInstrumentEvents: Upsert instrument events to the provided corporate actions source.

 Batch upsert instrument events to corporate action sources.
+The maximum number of instrument events that this method can upsert per request is 10,000.

 ### Example